Fellowships and Scholarships

 Professional Development Travel Award

-Eligibility: Available to current LLILAS students who are presenting a paper at a conference.
-You must attach proof that your paper has been accepted as well as an abstract of the paper that you will present.
+Available to current LLILAS students who are presenting a paper at a conference.
+Students must provide proof of acceptance of their paper as well as an abstract of the paper.
 Limited funds are available on a first come, first served basis.

 The Mellon Fellowship in Sociology